-Xanthan gum has become an integral part of the food industry and many private kitchens in recent years.
+In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

-When you buy gluten-free or low-carb baked goods, you will find the additive on the packaging in most cases.
+When you buy gluten-free or low-carb baked goods, you will usually find the additive on the packaging.

 Xanthan gum is a famous binding agent in baking.
 Since it also ensures a soft but chewy texture, it usually replaces gluten in baked goods.